John-Kostick/vzome-sharing/_posts/2022-03-07-60-gon field-Trackball-FCC-13-27-26.md

 [github]: <https://github.com/John-Kostick/vzome-sharing/tree/main/2022/03/07/13-27-26-60-gon field-Trackball-FCC/>
 {% endcomment %}

-  vZome representation of [close packing of spheres], both FCC and HCP.
+  vZome representation of [Close Packing of spheres], both FCC and HCP.
 Polyhedra are in contact at vertices equidistant from their centers.
 First is FCC.

   [Close Packing of spheres](https://en.wikipedia.org/wiki/Close-packing_of_equal_spheres)